rdalla/proj_aviario/README.md

 ## Aviario_proj
-This project is based on FreeRTOS ESP32 and the purpose is a poultry quality and health control.
+This project is based on FreeRTOS ESP32 and the purpose of the project is a poultry quality and health control.